thenotoriousoj/Kingdom-of-the-Lost-Sword/README.md

 This is a passion project for a video game I've had in my mind for some time.
-The summary offers a brief overview of what to expect.
+The about summary offers a brief overview of what to expect.

 --------------------------------------------
 WORLD GENERATION